saharbat00l/saharbat00l/README.md

 <h1 align="center">Hola, I'm Sehar Batool.🌻</h1>
-<h3 align="center">Software eng. bachelors student & Self-taught mobile app developer.<br> I mainly work with Android App Development.
+<h3 align="center">Student & Self-taught mobile app developer.<br> I mainly work with Android App Development.
 Being a self-learner, I've always been keen to learn.
 My love for coding grew up with me after school.
 C++ was my first programming language which lead to design tools and web dev.
 Skills other than App Dev are the ones I learned over past few years.
 During my 12th Grade, I used to do freelance projects using design & web development skills.</h3>

 - 🔭 I'm mainly a **Mobile App Developer.**